MikeOBCN/Omdena-project-solar-panels-uae/README.md

     ├── src                <- Source code folder for this project │
         ├── data           <- Datasets used and collected for this project │
-        ├── docs           <- Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.
-        │
-        ├── references     <- Data dictionaries, manuals, and all other explanatory references used │
-        ├── tasks          <- Master folder for all individual task folders │
+        ├── tasks          <- Master folder for all individual task folders
-        ├── visualizations <- Code and Visualization dashboards generated for the project │
-        └── results        <- Folder to store Final analysis and modelling results and code.
 --------

 ## Folder Overview

 - Original          - Folder Containing old/completed Omdena challenge code.
-- Reports           - Folder to store all Final Reports of this project
 - Data              - Folder to Store all the data collected and used for this project
-- Docs              - Folder for Task documentations, Meeting Presentations and task Workflow Documents and Diagrams.
-- References        - Folder to store any referneced code/research papers and other useful documents used for this project
 - Tasks             - Master folder for all tasks
   - All Task Folder names should follow specific naming convention
   - All Task folder names should be in chronologial order (from 1 to n)